aws-ia/ecs-blueprints/cdk/examples/backend_service/README.md

     * The namespace (i.e. `default.cluster-name.local`) is created in the [core_infra](../core_infra/README.md) blueprint.
 Many services can be registered to a namespace that is why we don't create the namespace in a specific service definition.
 We created them in the core-infra blueprint and you can easily add more namespaces there
     * We use `aws_service_discovery_dns_namespace` datasource to search and fetch the namespace.
     * The `aws_service_discovery_service` resource is used to register the service to the namespace.
 You see the record type, TTL, and health check setting in this resource.
-* **Amazon ECR repository** for the container image.
-We are using only one container image for the task in this example.
 * **Amazon ECS** service definition:
     * Task security group: allows ingress for TCP from all IP address in the VPC CIDR block to the container port (3000 in this example).
 And allows all egress.
     * Service discovery ARN is used in the service definition.
 ECS will automatically manage the registration and deregistration of tasks to this service discovery registry.
     * Tasks for this service will be deployed in private subnet.
-    * Task definition consisting of task vCPU size, task memory, and container information including the above created ECR repository URL.
+    * Task definition consisting of task vCPU size, task memory, and container information.
     * Task definition also takes the task execution role ARN which is used by ECS agent to fetch ECR images and send logs to Amazon CloudWatch on behalf of the task.

 # Cleanup